Tap To Call Now

 If your injuries are severe or your losses exceed your coverage limits, you may be able to file a claim against the trucking company, the truck driver, or the loading company.
 Manufacturers that distribute defective parts, such as tires, hydraulics, or brakes, can also be held liable for their errors.

-The first step after a truck accident is to file a claim for benefits through your own auto insurance.
+The first step after a truck accident is to file a claim for no-fault PIP benefits through your own auto insurance.
 This is known as a first-person claim.
 If your injuries are severe, you may be able to bring a third-party claim against the at-fault entity, such as the driver or trucking company.

 At Barrix Law Firm, we do not charge an upfront fee to take your case.
-Like most personal injury attorneys, we work on a contingency basis.
+Like most Grand Rapids personal injury attorneys, we work on a contingency basis.
 This means that we only get paid if we recover compensation for you.
 We can provide a detailed breakdown of estimated costs during your free initial consultation.

 Michigan has a 3-year statute of limitations for actions related to personal injuries or wrongful death, including car and truck accidents.
 Minors and individuals who are incapacitated may have more time to file a lawsuit.
 Preparing legal documents and investigating the cause of the accident can take considerable time.
 To avoid missing deadlines, speak to a truck accident lawyer as soon as possible.